 Find plain English definitions for workers’ compensation legal terms by browsing the Injured Workers Law Firm dictionary.
 If you need additional assistance please feel free to contact us.

-The order from the VWC notifying the employer and workers’ compensation insurance carrier that a Claim for Benefits has been received seeking specific benefits and asking the workers’ compensation insurance carrier to indicate whether the carrier has sent agreement forms, is going to send agreement forms, agrees to a medical only award, or is denying the claim.
+The order from the VWC notifying the employer and workers’ compensation insurance carrier that a Claim Form has been received seeking specific benefits and asking the workers’ compensation insurance carrier to indicate whether the carrier has sent agreement forms, is going to send agreement forms, agrees to a medical only award, or is denying the claim.
 They need to respond within 20 days of the Order.